janosgyerik/homepage/_posts/2013-05-25-using-xbmc-with-an-external-player.markdown

 This way it will use VLC for local video files only, and continue to use the built-in player for others.

-For more information on hacking the configuration, <a href="http://wiki.xbmc.org/index.php?title=External_players">see the docs</a>.
+For more information on hacking the configuration, [see the docs](http://wiki.xbmc.org/index.php?title=External_players).